-We also manage our average duration of assets to be no longer than our average duration of liabilities.
+The Company manages our average duration of assets to be no longer than our average duration of liabilities.

-At an operational level liquidity requirement are monitored on a daily, weekly and monthly basis and management ensures that sufficient funds are available to meet any commitments as they arise.
+At an operational level liquidity requirements are monitored on a daily, weekly and monthly basis and management ensures that sufficient funds are available to meet any commitments as they arise.